-If you begin relying on your calculator for any more than 1 out of every 5 questions, then you are doing something wrong.
+If you begin relying on your calculator for too many questions, then you are doing something wrong.
 The SAT math questions are largely designed not to require a calculator.

 Familiarity is key

 Practice with the calculator you plan to take to the test.
-And don’t forget to make sure it has good batteries!
+And don’t forget to make sure it has new batteries!

 Look for factoring and other shortcuts